Electr0Gunner/FNF-H-Engine/README.md

 This engine is still in development and more features will be added with time.

+At the moment the curent build has some missing stages in some songs and some features are broken.
+Those issues will be fixed

 if you have feature ideas or you find bugs you can go on the Pull requests for Ideas and Issues for.. issues.

 IF YOU MAKE A MOD AND DISTRIBUTE A MODIFIED / RECOMPILED VERSION, YOU MUST OPEN SOURCE YOUR MOD AS WELL